-All these devices besically generate oscillations which are adjustable right from a few Hz a second to a atomic fraction of a Hz.
+ICs like 4060, IC 555, etc basically generate oscillations which are adjustable right from a few Hz to many Hz.

-In this post we see how two different modes of ICs are coupled together to form a long duration timer circuit.
+In the first circuit we see how two different modes of ICs can be coupled together to form an effective long duration timer circuit.

 Referring to the circuit diagram.